-Book Club – Second Saturday every other month at 1:00 pm
+Book Club – Every other month on Saturday at 1:00 pm

 50 minute routine using the DVD “Stretch and Strength for Seniors” with Anne Pringle Burnell The group meets on the top floor in the nursery classroom.